 “You’re going too far back again,” Sala protested.

 “No. The joke is what made me start thinking about myself.
 We technically met during assessments; learned each other’s faces and names.
-But he didn’t make much of an impression for the first two years of training.
+But he didn’t make much of an impression until after we had declared our Discipline in Peacekeeping.
 His wyrd was just barely above average in strength, which made him pretty weak by the Amagium’s standards.
 He probably hit the mat more than anybody else during training.
 Always bounced back with some kind of joke.”